- Some users complained that the popular CCleaner has brought them malware to their PCs.

 CCleaner is one of the most popular cleaning tools for your PC, but it seems that hackers managed to use this tool to spread malware.
-If you installed this tool recently, a malware infection is possible.
-The issue is already patched and to remove the malware, you just need to install the latest version of CCleaner.
+If you got this tool recently, a malware infection is possible.
+The issue is already dealt with and you can get the latest clean version of CCleaner.
 However, before that, let’s remove the malware from your PC.

 CCleaner malware: What is it and how to remove it?